OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ### Step 3: Run full model on the best estimated model size

+`cv_iht` finished in about a minute.
 Cross validation have declared that $k_{best} = 8$.
 Using this information, one can re-run the IHT algorithm on the *full* dataset to obtain the best estimated model.

 ```julia